KFOR units conduct training exercise in support of Kosovo police

 |0

-This work, KFOR units conduct training exercise in support of Kosovo police [Image 5 of 5], by SPC Miguel Ruiz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, KFOR units conduct training exercise in support of Kosovo police, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT